Choose Language

 95 November 5, 2024 N/A Referendum Challenging 2022 Law Authorizing Creation of Council to Set Minimum Wage and Working Standards for Fast-Food Workers Withdrawn1

 2 Pursuant to the enactment of Assembly Bill 421 (Ch.
 162, Stats. of 2023), effective September 8, 2023, the certificate qualifying this referendum for the November 5, 2024, General Election ballot was voided.
-The measure is currently eligible for the November 5, 2024, General Election ballot unless withdrawn by the proponents prior to qualification on June 27, 2024.
+As a result, the measure became eligible for the November 5, 2024, General Election ballot and would have been re-qualified for that ballot if not withdrawn by the proponent by June 27, 2024.
+The referendum was withdrawn by the proponent on June 27, 2024.